ParijaMalgaonkar/Autobots/README.md

 ## Autobots
-This is project is a template for contact cards made using create-react-app
+This is project is a template for dynamic contact cards made using create-react-app, using a placeholder API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).